 Our Ventura TV shows are broadcast on Ventura cable channel 6 on Sundays at 2:00 pm, Tuesdays at 9:00 pm and Saturdays at noon, as well as some additional floating times.
 Every week there is a new show and each program is broadcast at least three times per week (often 5 times per week).

 Can I Perform or Present my Art?

 Yes.
 Visual artists, dancers, musicians, actors, authors and other performing and non-performing artists are featured on Our Ventura TV.
-The series is also supportive of community theater and story readings.
 Ideally, as an artist, there would be some community service activity that you can discuss as part of the interview portion of your show.
 Just click CONTACT to submit a query about being a guest artist on a show.

 Where are the Shows Recorded?